-Just like just about everything else in Germany, working hours in Germany are nourished by legislation: the Working Hours Act ("Arbeitszeitgesetz") has therefore already set out fair conditions for employees and enshrined them in the law.
+Like just about everything else in Germany, working hours in Germany are protected by legislation: the Working Hours Act ("Arbeitszeitgesetz").
+This legislation ensures fair working conditions for employees.

-a working week may not exceed 48 hours a week or 8 hours a day over an average period of 6 months.”
+According to the Working Hours Act, a work week can't exceed 48 hours weekly or 8 hours daily over an average period of 6 months.”

 Did you know that in 2018 one of the largest trade unions in Germany has made a call for a four-day week?
 Even better: the largest metalworkers' union in Germany has actually won a legal battle for the right to have a 28-hour week.
-And you never know, perhaps even a four-day week will soon become part of your day-to-day career in Germany!
+You never know, perhaps a four-day week will soon become part of your day-to-day career in Germany!

 Naturally, the hours worked in Germany vary depending on whether you work full-time or part-time.
-An average working week in Germany as a full-time employee is between 36 and 40 hours, with daily working weeks in Germany between seven and eight hours five days a week.
+An average working week in Germany as a full-time employee is between 36 and 40 hours, with working days in Germany between 7 and 8 hours.

-A full-time employee in Germany, therefore, has an average working week of 8 hours”
+A full-time employee in Germany has an average working week of 40 hours.”

 As soon as your average working week in Germany falls below 30 hours, you're considered a part-time employee.

-Fine, occasionally it happens in the heat of the moment: you work more than 8 hours as you have to top off a project or put the finishing touches on your pitch.
-This can happen from time to time but: what happens to your overtime?
+Sometimes you work more than 8 hours as you have to top off a project or put the finishing touches on your pitch.
+This can happen from time to time but what happens to your overtime?